lilien1010/bulk-shopify-domain-verification/README.md

 www.google.com
 ```

-save it as `allwebsite.txt` in the same folder of `/bulk-shopify-domain-verification.sh`
+save it as `allwebsite.txt` in the same folder of `bulk-shopify-domain-verification.sh`

 Usually  in `/Users/YOUR_MAC_NAME`